Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process-field.md

 ms.date: 03/20/2018
 ---

-# Add a custom field to a work item type (Inheritance process model)
+# Add and manage fields for an inheritance process

 [!INCLUDE [temp](../../_shared/codex-agile.md)]